 She has a pretty good appetite and enjoys her vege and fruit and especially loves frozen berries.
 She likes plain zupreem pellets – any other pellets will cause toe tapping/wing flapping.

 We try to keep a variety of toys for her and she seems to like things she can shred and small 1 inch or smaller wood blocks to chew.

 She would do best as an only bird – she has no desire to hang out with other birds and likes to go into their cages and cause trouble.
 This can cause fights and she won’t back down.
 She is fully flighted and has just started attempting to fly short distances.

-Because she can often be found wandering on the floor, we request no small children and preferably no dogs – especially those with a high prey drive.
+Because she can often be found wandering on the floor, we request no small children and preferably no dogs.

 She does talk a bit and is trying to learn more words – she says “OW” perfectly, her name, and a few other sentences.

 She enjoys hanging out on the back of the couch watching TV with you and when she gets bored she will wander over and preen your hair – or sit on your head 🙂